Promoting Research Opportunities to Maximize Innovation and Scholarly Excellence

 College of Liberal Arts Graduate Student Research Support Program

-To enhance institutional excellence and to promote all areas of intellectual inquiry, the College of Liberal Arts is launching the PROMISE Award program.
-PROMISE will promote research opportunities to maximize innovation and scholarly excellence in graduate education.
-Building upon the model established with the Aspire Research Enhancement Grants for faculty, PROMISE will support CLA graduate student research, scholarly activity and conference travel.
-Applications will be funded and managed by the CLA Dean’s Office.
-Dean David Reingold has allocated $225,000 for this program ($175,000 comes from CLA, and $50,000 from the Provost).
-It will be assessed at the end of the year to determine if additional funds will be made available in future years.
+The PROMISE Award program enhances institutional excellence and promotes all areas of intellectual inquiry in the College of Liberal Arts.
+PROMISE promotes research opportunities to maximize innovation and scholarly excellence in graduate education.
+Building upon the model established with the Aspire Research Enhancement Grants for faculty, PROMISE supports CLA graduate student research, scholarly activity, and conference travel.

 PROMISE Funding is structured in two tiers:

 Tier 1 will provide funding up to $750 for expenses related to scholarship/creative activity with a domestic focus, including domestic research or conference travel for graduate students to present original scholarship and/or creative works.

 Tier 2 will provide funding up to $1,500 for expenses related to scholarship/creative activity with an international focus, including international research or conference travel for graduate students to present original scholarship and/or creative works.

 The Dean’s objective for the PROMISE Awards is to enhance graduate student research opportunities by supporting a climate that enhances and empowers research and creative activity in the liberal arts.
 The PROMISE program supplements existing departmental travel funds and other research funds in order to increase those opportunities for graduate students, all in a streamlined and efficient manner.